Medically Reviewed

 Anxiety

-It may be no surprise that various types of chronic substance use can impact our health and wellbeing.
+It may be no surprise that various types of chronic substance use can impact our health and well-being.
 Different substances, when chronically misused, are associated with diminished immune system function, increased susceptibility to contracting certain infectious diseases, as well as various issues with our cardiopulmonary system (heart and lungs).
-In these cases, there are vital processes in our bodies that we want functioning at as high a level as possible to lessen the potential harm of the novel coronavirus.

-Allowing substance use to continue in a way that could negatively influence these organ systems and associated physiological functions could presumably increase the adverse consequences faced by those who contract the illness.
-Treatment for compulsive substance use can slow, stop, or reverse some of the cumulative damage to our health, allowing us to thrive in our environment as much as possible.
+Treatment for compulsive substance use can slow, stop, or reverse some of the cumulative damage to your health, allowing you to thrive in your environment as much as possible.

-According to AAC’s Chief Medical Officer Dr. Lawrence Weinstein, MD, ABHM, FASAM, FAMA “The use of substances has been shown to suppress the function of immune response cells, thereby increasing the individual’s susceptibility to infections and infectious diseases.”
+“The use of substances has been shown to suppress the function of immune response cells, thereby increasing the individual’s susceptibility to infections and infectious diseases,” Dr. Weinstein says.

-AAC recognizes our responsibility to support ongoing efforts to reduce social anxiety and fear associated with the spread of COVID-19.
-One of the most important things we offer is a safe treatment environment where lives improve through the use of effective medical and psychological techniques designed to address addiction and co-occurring disorders.
+One of the most important things AAC offers is a safe treatment environment where you or a loved one can receive effective medical and psychological interventions designed to address addiction and co-occurring disorders.

 Need more info?